Sumit189/LearnTube-AI/README.md

 ### Key Implementation Details

+**AI Provider Selection**: Users can choose between two AI providers:
+- **On Device AI**: Uses Chrome's built-in Language Model and Summarizer APIs for complete privacy
+- **Gemini API**: Uses Google's cloud-based Gemini API for faster processing and enhanced capabilities

-**AI Model Management**: The extension checks if Chrome's Language Model and Summarizer are available using `LanguageModel.availability()` and `Summarizer.availability()`.
-If not downloaded (status is "downloadable"), users can trigger the download via the popup interface which creates a session with the model to initiate the download.
+**AI Model Management**:
+- **On Device**: Checks if Chrome's Language Model and Summarizer are available using `LanguageModel.availability()` and `Summarizer.availability()`.
+If not downloaded (status is "downloadable"), users can trigger the download via the popup interface.
+- **Gemini API**: Validates API keys and handles authentication with Google's servers.
+Includes retry logic with exponential backoff for quota management.

+**Quiz Generation**:
-**Quiz Generation**: For mid-video quizzes, questions are generated using the Language Model (Prompt API) with a system prompt that instructs the AI to create multiple-choice questions with 4 options and explanations.
-For the final quiz, the entire transcript is first summarized using the Summarizer API to extract key points, then the Language Model generates questions based on that summary.
-This approach improves performance and focuses the final quiz on the most important concepts.
+- **On Device**: For mid-video quizzes, questions are generated using the Language Model (Prompt API).
+For the final quiz, the entire transcript is first summarized using the Summarizer API, then the Language Model generates questions based on that summary.
+- **Gemini API**: Uses Google's Gemini 2.5 Flash Lite model with chunked processing for large transcripts.
+Includes automatic retry logic and quota management.

 **Caching**: Generated quizzes are stored in Chrome's local storage under the video ID to avoid regenerating them on subsequent views.
 Users can clear the cache via the popup if they want fresh questions.